 - Custody of your children is awarded to another person;

 - You are not allowed to sell property; and

 - You are prohibited from owning a firearm.

 Violation of a protection order is a Class A misdemeanor.
 If you are convicted of assault or stalking in connection to the violation of a protection order, it is a third-degree felony.

 During the heat of an argument, a loved one may make a 911 call, regardless of whether any violence or threats of violence occurred.
 When the police show up, it is extremely likely that they will arrest someone and take them to Travis County Jail.

 Even if the loved one regrets the call and does not wish to press charges, prosecutors in Austin will proceed with the case.
 The Travis County District Attorney has a “no-drop” policy for domestic assault, which means they will not drop a case, even if the victim does not wish to pursue charges.
 The policy is in place to protect victims, but it can wind up victimizing the accused, instead.

 There are options to convince Austin prosecutors to not pursue the case, especially if you and your loved one have reconciled.
 An Affidavit of Non-Prosecution can be a convincing document when combined with a strong defense that is developed to each individual case.
 Kevin Bennett is an Austin domestic assault lawyer that works with his clients to develop a defense that is unique to their case.

-In addition to protective orders and other collateral penalties, like no long being able to carry a firearm, you could face jail time and fines.
+In addition to protective orders and other collateral penalties, like no longer being able to carry a firearm, you could face jail time and fines.
 The punishment will depend on the classification of the offense: